 The construction of the railway was completed in 1942, at a cost of more than £1.25 million, but the wartime shortage of rolling stock delayed the opening of the line, and regular traffic did not begin until 24th November 1944.
 The main line from Bergen to Oslo is steam-operated (1950), but the branch to Flam is electrified on the overhead principle.
 The track conforms to standard Norwegian main-line practice, and is laid with flat-bottomed rails weighing 72-lb per yard.
 It is heavily ballasted and well-maintained.
 The railway is single throughout, and is worked on a train despatching system, without fixed signals.

 Reading through the article in The Railway Magazine, I was struck most forceably by the maps showing the line, and most particularly by the maps which show the spiral arrangement of the line close to Myrdal.
-The relevant pages of the magazine is reproduced below.The Flam Railway.
+The relevant sketch map in the magazine is reproduced below.The Flam Railway.

 More information about the line is available on-line.
 Visit https://www.visitflam.com/flamsbana, for up-to-date information, and https://www.visitflam.com/editorial-content/the-history-of-the-flam-railway, for more on the history of the line.